 - Like past GTA's, GTA IV contains references to other open world games.
 The area Stillwater ave. is named after the city from Saints Row.
 The hotdog vendor slogan, 'You can't beat our meat', is also the same as the slogan for the Freckle Bi****s restaurant in Saint's Row.
 Finally there is a 'squids row - budget seafood' billboard which may be another reference to Saints Row.
 Some people also conclude that this could be a reference to the term "skid row".

 - The mission 'concrete jungle' may be a reference to the poorly received Predator open world game.

-was parodied in an episode of "Die Redaktion" (The Editorial Team), a monthly comedy video produced by the German gaming magazine GameStar.
+References to the gameGrand Theft Auto IV was parodied in an episode of "Die Redaktion" (The Editorial Team), a monthly comedy video produced by the German gaming magazine GameStar.
 It was published on the DVD of issue 03/2009.

 - GamePro (Germany)

 - February 26, 2009 - Best Console Game in 2008 (Reader's Voting)

 - 2008 – #6 Game of the Year

 - 2008 – #3 Xbox 360 Game of the Year

 - 2008 – #4 PS3 Game of the Year

 - 2008 – #5 PC Game of the Year